sulingjie/sulingjie.github.io/_pages/about.md

   - /about.html
 ---
 <p style="text-align:justify; text-justify:inter-ideograph;">
-My name is Su Lingjie(苏凌杰), a second-year master's student at the State Key Laboratory of Intelligent Manufacturing Equipment and Technology at Huazhong University of Science and Technology (HUST), under the supervision of Prof. WenLong Li.
+My name is Su Lingjie(苏凌杰), a second-year master's student at the State Key Laboratory of Intelligent Manufacturing Equipment and Technology at Huazhong University of Science and Technology (HUST), under the supervision of Prof. WenLong Li <a href="https://mse.hust.edu.cn/info/1142/1340.htm">Prof. Wenlong Li</a>.
 I previously earned my bachlor's degree from the School of Mechanical Science and Engineering at HUST.
 My research focuses on point cloud registration, surface reconstruction, and mesh denoising.
 These research topics enhance the ability of robots to perceive and understand their surroundings, providing high-quality data for robotic inspection and measurement. <br><br>

 <strong>Algorithm Theory</strong>: The mathematical theory in my research includs optimization theory, statistics (especially Gaussian Mixture Model and EM algorithm), iterative solution method and preconditioning of linear function, and bilateral filtering method. <br><br>